Christie Matherne, Credit Card Writer

 @christie_matherne

-A student credit card is a card designed specifically for college and graduate students with limited credit history or better.
+A student credit card is a card designed specifically for college students with limited credit history or better in general.
 Student credit cards are easier to get than the average credit card, and they usually have $0 annual fees, rewards, and minimum credit limits of $300 or so.
 Some student credit cards offer low introductory APRs, but the regular APR on student credit cards tends to be above average.

 Students generally have less credit history and less income than professionals and older adults.
 However, they come with assumed future earning potential.
 So, credit card companies are more willing to approve a student with no credit history than a non-student newcomer.
 Student credit cards work just like regular credit cards.
 They’re just aimed at students.